bridgecrewio/checkov/README.md

 Start with our [Documentation](https://www.checkov.io/1.Welcome/Quick%20Start.html) for quick tutorials and examples.

 ## Python Version Support
 We follow the official support cycle of Python, and we use automated tests for all supported versions of Python.
-This means we currently support Python 3.7 - 3.11, inclusive.
-Note that Python 3.7 is reaching EOL on June 2023.
-After that time, we will have a short grace period where we will continue 3.7 support until September 2023, and then it will no longer be considered supported for Checkov.
+This means we currently support Python 3.8 - 3.11, inclusive.
+Note that Python 3.7 reached EOL on June 2023.
 If you run into any issues with any non-EOL Python version, please open an Issue.